 VRB members and Conference Registrars participate in monthly sessions as a part of our online Learn and Connect program.
 Our most experienced members, staff and external presenters share their expertise with the membership.
-Highlights to date include writing reasons for decisions, ensuring procedural fairness, service eligibility, incapacity cases and permanent impairment assessments.
-To support our fast-tracked digital transformation, we also provided members with training to support the transition to virtual hearings during the COVID19 pandemic.
+Highlights to date included topics on procedural fairness, decision-writing, contemporary veterans' issues, and veterans' mental health.
+To support our fast-tracked digital transformation, we also provided members with training on the use of technology and digital platforms.
 Our suite of VRB training webinars also remains available for members and staff to view on an ongoing basis.

-Members and conference registrars attended a range of external professional development online seminars during 2019-20, including sessions arranged by the Council of Australasian Tribunals and the Law Societies of the various states and territories.
+Members and conference registrars attended a range of external professional development online seminars during 2020-21, including sessions arranged by the Council of Australasian Tribunals and the Law Societies of the various states and territories.

 Members and conference registrars were also provided with further revised decision writing templates and guides.
-Additionally, a refreshed, regular email update of notable cases from the AAT and court was provided to all VRB staff and members.
+Additionally, a regular email update of notable cases from the AAT and court was provided to all VRB staff and members.